 She is now writing a biography Ways of Life: Jim Ede and the Kettle’s Yard Artists to be published by Jonathan Cape.

-Laura writes about art, architecture and books for the Spectator, Times, Sunday Times, Daily Telegraph, Sunday Telegraph, Apollo, Literary Review, Standpoint, World of Interiors, Country Life, TLS and Economist .
+Laura writes about art, architecture and books for the Spectator, Times, Sunday Times, Telegraph, Apollo, Literary Review, World of Interiors, Country Life, TLS and the Economist .
 She is the dance critic for the Spectator and former dance critic for the Evening Standard.

 Her work has been short-listed for Feature Writer of the Year at the British Press Awards.

 She read History of Art at Cambridge, graduating with a double first in 2010.